earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/01-science-toolbox/use-data-for-science/2018-02-05-flood-01-google-earth-time-series.md

 ---
 layout: single
-title: 'Use Google Earth Time Series Images to Explore Flood Impacts'
+title: 'Use Google Earth Time Series Images to View Flood Impacts'
 excerpt: "Learn how to use the time series feature in Google Earth to view before and after images of a location."
 authors: ['Leah Wasser', 'Martha Morrissey']
-modified: 2018-09-25
+modified: 2019-09-03
 category: [courses]
 class-lesson: ['data-for-science-floods']
 permalink: /courses/earth-analytics-python/python-open-science-toolbox/use-data-for-science/